Application of the W3C Web of Things standard in the Wunsiedel hydrogen generation plant

 In the future, this solution will be used in other decentralized energy resources to monitor and control them intelligently.

-The “all about automation 2024” trade fair for industrial automation will take place in Friedrichshafen on March 5 and 6, 2024. evosoft will be represented as
+On June 26 and 27, 2024, the trade fair for industrial automation “all about automation 2024” will take place in Straubing. evosoft will be represented as